 Brave Elephants go down fighting against Georgians

-EP’s Elephants put up a brave display before they were edged 25-22 by Georgian side Black Lion in a Carling Currie Cup First Division match played at the Madibaz Stadium in Gqeberha on Thursday.
+EP’s Elephants put up a brave display before they were edged 25-22 by Georgian side Black Lion in a Carling Currie Cup First Division rugby match played at the Madibaz Stadium on Thursday.

 After trailing 17-3 at the break, the Elephants came charging back in the second half to take the game down to the wire...